January 18, 2018 EAB MEETING SUMMARY AND HIGHLIGHTS

 • SBGE STUDENT ORGANIZATIONS were well represented.
 Members from BEGIN, Beta Alpha Psi and the Global Development Association attended.
 They participated in much of the discussions with excellent articulation and professionalism.

-• As our MISSION MOMENT, Scott Molvar told he and his family's story of faith since his graduation in 1999 from SBGE.
-He is a witness of God's faithfulness as he and his family prepare to live in Croatia.
+• As our MISSION MOMENT, Scott Molvar told us about he and his family's story of faith since his graduation in 1999 from SBGE.
+He is a witness of God's faithfulness as they prepare to live in Croatia.
 For more information: josiahventure.com

 • Dean Ross Stewart shared some of the HAPPENINGS OF SBGE: